dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 HyperDB is a new abstraction layer providing a general purpose distributed key/value store over the Dat protocol.
-It is an iteration on the hyperdrive directory tree implementation, providing a general purpose key/value store on top of the hypercore append-only log abstraction layer.
-Keys are path-like strings (eg, `/food/fruit/kiwi`), and values are arbitrary binary blobs (with expected size of under a megabyte).
+It is an iteration on the hyperdrive directory tree implementation, building top of the hypercore append-only log abstraction layer.
+Keys are path-like strings (eg, `/food/fruit/kiwi`), and values are arbitrary binary blobs (generally under a megabyte).

-hyperdrive is expected to be re-implemented on top of HyperDB for improved performance with many (millions) of files.
+Hyperdrive (used by the Dat application) is expected to be re-implemented on top of HyperDB for improved performance with many files (eg, millions).
 The hyperdrive API should be largely unchanged, but the `metadata` format will be backwards-incompatible.

 # Motivation